RodrigoEliasP/PlaygroundRust/README.md

 </p>

 # Directories

 <h2>main</h2>
 <p>
   <pre>
-    This is a directory wich i use to test commands and instructions, nothing special
+    This is a directory that I use to test rust's generic stuff, nothing special
   </pre>
 </p>
 <h2>http_request</h2>